jonyan/portfolio-2018/content/work/firsthand.md

 				Once we figured out how we would acquire inventory info, we moved on to designing the user experience.
 			</p>
 			<p>
-				We began by taking a look at existing services like Instacart, Doordash, Uber Eats, and Postmates to gather inspirations.
-Most of them had similar flows that began with prompting the user for her delivery address so the service would know which stores and restaurants to show the user.
+				We began by taking a look at existing services like Instacart, Doordash, and Postmates to gather inspirations.
+They all had similar flows that began with prompting the user for her delivery address so the service would know which stores and restaurants to show the user.
 			</p>
 			<p>
-				Since my co-founder and I would be the ones making the deliveries, in order to make the MVP feasible, we decided to limit our launch to the Stanford campus and surrounding Palo Alto areas.
+				Since my co-founder and I would be making the deliveries, we decided to limit our launch to the Stanford campus and surrounding Palo Alto areas in order to make the MVP feasible.
 This simplified our user experience since we could begin directly with the shopping experience instead of promting the user for her delivery address.
 			</p>
 			<p>
 				From there, we distilled the service into 5 main user experiences: